vottini/jsonbp/README.md

 ## Documentation

-That was just an introduction, if you are interested in using jsonbp here are some more detailed information:
+Here are some more detailed information about using jsonbp:
 - [`Schema definition`](docs/schema.md)
 - [`Error handling and error localization`](docs/error.md)
 - [`Sample of using jsonbp in Flask`](https://github.com/vottini/sample-jsonbp-flask)